mrsoltys/Raspberry-Pi-Google-Calendar-Display/ReadMe.md

 '''
            sudo python gCalDisp.py
 '''
     b.
-A link will appear, and you'll have to copy-paste this to a browser and then get a verification code
+A link will appear, and you'll have to verify to continue.
-    c.
-Copy-paste the verification code back to the terminal
+6. Use Ctrl-C to terminate the code.

 License Information